LBags65/SMDB/README.md

-SMDB Stats.R includes all of the R code used to generate figures and the user interface for the SMDB v1.0 paper.
+SMDB Stats.R includes all of the R code used to generate figures for the SMDB v1.0 paper.